onahkenneth/payu-sdk-php/README.md

 [![License](https://poser.pugx.org/netcrat-devops/payu-sdk-php/license)](https://packagist.org/packages/netcrat-devops/payu-sdk-php)
 [![Coverage Status](https://coveralls.io/repos/github/netcraft-devops/payu-sdk-php/badge.svg?branch=master)](https://coveralls.io/github/netcraft-devops/payu-sdk-php?branch=master)

 __Welcome to PayU PHP SDK__.
-This repository contains PayU's PHP SDK and samples for SOAP API.
+This repository contains PayU's PHP SDK and samples for both Enterprise and Redirect SOAP API.

 ## Please Note
 > **The Payment Card Industry (PCI) Council has [mandated](http://blog.pcisecuritystandards.org/migrating-from-ssl-and-early-tls) that early versions of TLS be retired from service.
 All organizations that handle credit card information are required to comply with this standard.
 As part of this obligation, PayU has updated its services to require TLS 1.2 for all HTTPS connections.
 At this time, PayU will also require HTTP/1.1 for all connections.**